Gretta Pecl: Research and career

 Pecl presents at a scientific conference in Hobart, Tasmania, in 2016.

 Pecl became the Director of the Centre for Marine Socioecology at the University of Tasmania in 2018.
 The Centre is an interdisciplinary collaboration between the University of Tasmania, the CSIRO and the Australian Antarctic Division which aims to understand the interactions between the ecological and social aspects of marine conservation and management.
 In 2021 she created the Future Seas initiative, which aims to encourage interdisciplinary scientific collaboration to improve society's capacity to manage ocean systems as part of the United Nations' Decade of Ocean Science for Sustainable Development.

 Pecl was a lead author for the Intergovernmental Panel on Climate Change's Sixth Assessment Report, responsible for the "Great Barrier Reef", "Oceans", "Tourism", "Marine food" and "Indigenous peoples" sections of the Australasian chapter, and the "Fisheries on the Move", "Indigenous knowledge & climate adaptation", and "Climate change & water borne disease" cross chapter boxes within the main report.
 The report is due to be released in 2022.

 Citizen science is a key approach to Pecl's research, and she is heavily involved in science communication and engagement.
 Pecl has written three articles for The Conversation to communicate her research regarding species' range shifts, the effects of climate change on Australian fishery species, and citizen science.
 In 2020, Pecl helped develop an educational card game of Tasmanian marine species.
 She has been involved in numerous public outreach events to educate stakeholders and communities on the impacts of climate change.

+Honours and recognition

 Pecl was appointed a Member of the Order of Australia in the 2024 King's Birthday Honours for "significant service to science, particularly ecological research, and to tertiary education".
+She was inducted onto the Tasmanian Honour Roll of Women in 2025.